aakash2014/launch.awx/README.md

 # launch.awx
+Packaged AWX extrenally using docker, docker-compose.
+User is created
-Packaged AWX and to use it one needs to follow some simple steps
+To use it one needs to follow some simple steps